mayeb1/disquaire/README.rst

 -g graphics mode

--m this is an addictionnal mode, all the saga cost 15 euros (not only Back to the Future)
+-m this is an additional mode, all the saga cost 15 euros (not only Back to the Future)

 ex:input = [avatar 1, avatar 2, avatar 3 ,La chèvre] --> output = 56
 input =["Back to the Future 1","Back to the Future 2","Back to the Future 3","La chèvre"] --> output = 56